 oversee.

-Description of the ways in which current and future risks are taken into account in the remuneration processes.
-Disclosures should include: An overview of the key While designing a remuneration package bank have to consider the future risk risks that the bank arises.
-Risk might be come through the employee turnover or through the cost takes into account effectiveness.
-As the remuneration is the highest part of the total administrative when implementing expenditure of the banking business bank have to carefully design the remuneration package to maintain the growing profitability.
-At the same time bank have to consider remuneration measures. the competitive forces to sustain its valuable human resources as well as attract An overview of the skilled human resources. nature and type of the key measures used to Bank takes following measures to take account the risk associated from the take account of these remuneration package: risks, including risks difficult to measure Employee turnover rate (values need not be Rate of administrative expenditure disclosed).
-Per employee contribution in profit, deposit, advance A discussion of the Achievement of business as well as performance target ways in which these measures affect If the employee turnover grows beyond tolerable limit management review the remuneration. remuneration package and change or update upon approval from the board.
-A discussion of how the Considering the administrative expenditure and per employee contribution in nature and type of business and earnings banks bonus and business expansion with existing manpower these measures has is considered.
-Achievement of individual business target and performance target is changed over the past reflected in yearly increment, promotion and bonus etc. No changes occurred in year and reasons for remuneration measuring criteria in past year. the change, as well as the impact of changes on remuneration.
-Description of the ways in which the bank seeks to link performance during a performance measurement period levels of remuneration.
-Disclosures should include: An overview of main Bank has a Key Performance Indicator (KPI) set to evaluate every individual performance metrics for employee's performance and some key indicators for measuring the performance bank. top-level overall human resources of the bank. business lines and individuals.
-A discussion of how Amounts of individual remuneration like yearly increment, bonus, house building amounts of individual loan, promotion is directly linked with their set performance standard and remuneration are linked achievement there against. bank-wide individual performance.
-A discussion of the measures the bank will At the event of weak performance metrics individual will lose the benefit as set in the in general implement to policy and recommended and provided supporting to improve from the weak adjust remuneration in performance status. the event that performance metrics are weak.
+(c) Description of the ways

+in which current and

+future risks are taken

+into account in the

+remuneration

+processes.
+Disclosures

+should include:

+An overview of the key While designing a remuneration package bank have to consider the future risk

+risks that the bank arises.
+Risk might be come through the employee turnover or through the cost

+takes into account effectiveness.
+As the remuneration is the highest part of the total administrative

+when implementing expenditure of the banking business bank have to carefully design the remuneration

+remuneration package to maintain the growing profitability.
+At the same time bank have to consider the competitive forces to sustain its valuable human resources as well as attract

+measures.
+An overview of the skilled human resources.

+nature and type of the

+key measures used to Bank takes following measures to take account the risk associated from the

+take account of these remuneration package:

+risks, including risks

+difficult to measure Employee turnover rate

+(values need not be Rate of administrative expenditure

+disclosed).

+A discussion of the Per employee contribution in profit, deposit, advance Achievement of business as well as performance target

+ways in which these Achievement of publices as well as performance target

+measures affect If the employee turnover grows beyond tolerable limit management review the

+remuneration. remuneration package and change or update upon approval from the board.

+A discussion of how the Considering the administrative expenditure and per employee contribution in

+nature and type of business and earnings banks bonus and business expansion with existing manpower

+these measures has is considered.
+Achievement of individual business target and performance target is

+changed over the past reflected in yearly increment, promotion and bonus etc. No changes occurred in

+year and reasons for remuneration measuring criteria in past year.

+the change, as well as

+the impact of changes

+on remuneration.

+(d) Description of the ways

+in which the bank seeks

+to link performance

+during a performance

+measurement period with levels of

+remuneration.

+Disclosures should

+include:

+An overview of main Bank has a Key Performance Indicator (KPI) set to evaluate every individual

+performance metrics for employee's performance and some key indicators for measuring the performance

+bank, top-level overall human resources of the bank.

+business lines and

+individuals.

+A discussion of how Amounts of individual remuneration like yearly increment, bonus, house building

+amounts of individual loan, promotion is directly linked with their set performance standard and

+remuneration are linked achievement there against.

+to bank-wide and

+individual performance.

+A discussion of the

+measures the bank will At the event of weak performance metrics individual will lose the benefit as set in the

+in general implement to policy and recommended and provided supporting to improve from the weak

+adjust remuneration in performance status.

+the event that

+the event that performance metrics are weak.